yansuoyuli/MIL-CTR/README.md

 ## Dependencies

-RE-SORT has the following dependencies:
+MIL-CTR has the following dependencies:

 + python 3.6+
 + pytorch 1.10+